dbt-labs/docs.getdbt.com/website/docs/docs/deploy/dbt-cloud-job.md

 ### Create and schedule jobs

  Jobs are a set of dbt commands that you want to run on a schedule, which you can do in dbt Cloud.
- Each job run in dbt Cloud will have a run status and a run overview, which provides you with:
+ Each job run in dbt Cloud will have a run history, run status and a run overview, which provides you with:

 - Job trigger type
 - Commit SHA